 Your kids are begging you for a long time for a dog, and you think you’re ready to give in.
-Perhaps you see that your children can be responsible enough to take care of another living being, and you seem ready for the challenges and expenses owning a dog can entail.
+Perhaps you see that your children can be responsible enough to take care of another living being, and you seem ready for the challenges and expenses of owning a dog can entail.
 Now, don’t just head out to the pet shop to buy a new dog.
 Like any major purchases, you need to research first so you can make an informed decision about what type of dog best suits your kids.

 The dog you choose should be in sync with the family’s level of activity and lifestyle.
 If your family is active and loves doing outdoor activities, get a physically active dog, or a pet who requires exercise.
 Children who are engaged in sports would love active dogs.
 If your household has an active social life and loves bringing in people, choose a dog who is fine with crowds, loud noises, all kinds of kids and other dogs.
 But if your family prefers watching TV, reading, or if you simply can’t commit to the exercise needs of an active dog, get a laid back pup with the same temperament as your kids.

 Your decision must not be based on how adorable a dog looks.
 Sit with your kids and discuss the level of care and commitment you expect from them.
-Remember that even the best-intentioned kid who makes promises to walk and feed the dog everyday may fail, so make sure you or another adult member of the household is willing to take care of the dog also.
+Remember that even the best-intentioned kid who makes promises to walk and feed the dog every day may fail, so make sure you or another adult member of the household is willing to take care of the dog also.

-Once you’re out there looking for a pup with your kids, ask a staff to keep the dog on a leash while your kids play, jump and run around the dog.
+Once you’re out there looking for a pup with your kids, ask staff to keep the dog on a leash while your kids play, jump and run around the dog.
 An ideal pup should be happy, interested and relaxed, not scared or overly excited.
 Listen to the adoption counselor’s tips, and be honest about how much time you can commit to train and play with the dog.
 A bored energetic dog may start developing destructive behaviors that your family might only get frustrated about.
 If they advise that the dog is not good for your family, believe them.
-It’s best to pick a dog that matches your current lifestyle, than a pooch that will make your family adjust its lifestyle.
+It’s best to pick a dog that matches your current lifestyle than a pooch that will make your family adjust its lifestyle.

 The type of dog you choose will depend on the type of living situation that you have.
-Large dog breeds like a Labrador Retrievers, German shepherds and Great Danes are more suitable for owners with large homes and have enough space for the dog and the kids to play and exercise.
+Large dog breeds like a Labrador Retrievers, German shepherds, and Great Danes are more suitable for owners with large homes and have enough space for the dog and the kids to play and exercise.
 If you live in urban environments like apartments and condos, consider smaller breeds like beagles and Shih Tzu, as they are more tolerant of being indoors.
-Also consider the type of climate in the area you live in, because some dogs are better suited for cold weather, while some are more fitted to warmer conditions.
+Also consider the type of climate in the area you live in because some dogs are better suited for cold weather, while some are more fitted to warmer conditions.

 If you have small children younger than 7, small or toy-sized dogs may not be the best choice.
 These dogs are fragile, and may inadvertently get hurt by kids.
 Bigger kids can crush a small dog if they aren’t careful enough.
 Meanwhile, big dogs can get too rough for babies and small children.
 For kids, it’s best to get a happy-go-lucky dog who can tolerate pretty much everything.
 But be careful still, since even the nicest and tamest dog can bite a child once triggered.